HuynhManhHung441/LearnEnglish/README.md

 - Do you code as often as Mr. Dan?

+- I can't respond as quickly as my colleague.

 - When you enter my factory, you can feel the heat.
 Because my factory produces hot rolled coil (HRC).

 - My laptop's built-in keyboard stopped working, so I switched to an external one.
 I chose this solution because I don't have enough money to replace the keyboard.
 Today, I just got my salary so I can replace the keyboard this weekend or at the end of this month.